codeship/ci-guide/part5.md

 ``tag: master``

 This tag tells Codeship to only run this tag on the master branch.
-You can imagine creating branches that run all your tests (before deplyments, for instance), branches that only run front-end tests or tests for certain apis (**/api/_** for instance)... and a ton of other combinations that will streamline your workflows and keep developers productive.
+You can imagine creating branches that run all your tests (before deployments, for instance), branches that only run front-end tests or tests for certain apis (**/api/_** for instance)... and a ton of other combinations that will streamline your workflows and keep developers productive.

 ## learn more!